 How long does a garage door spring last?

-The life expectancy of a new garage door spring is seven to 12 years for an extension spring and eight to 15 years for a torsion spring.
-This comes out to about 10,000 to 20,000 opening and closing cycles in total.
-If you open and close your garage once a day, 10,000 cycles equal about 14 years.
+The life expectancy of a new garage door spring is 7–12 years for an extension spring and 8–15 years for a torsion spring.
+This is equivalent to about 10,000 to 20,000 opening and closing cycles.
+If you open and close your garage once a day, 10,000 cycles equals about 14 years.

 Should I open my garage door with a broken spring?